cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-03-stored-game.md

 * The red player: a string, the serialized address.
 * The black player: a string, the serialized address.
 * The game proper: a string, the game as it is serialized by the _rules_ file.
-* Player to play next: a string.
+* The player to play next: a string.

 ### How to store

 Knowing **what** to store, you now have to decide **how** to store a game.
 This is important if you want your blockchain application to accommodate multiple simultaneous games.
 The game is identified by a unique ID.

 How to generate this ID?
-You cannot let players choose it as this could lead to transactions failing because of ID clash.
+You cannot let players choose it themselves as this could lead to transactions failing because of an ID clash.
 It is better to have a counter incrementing on each new game.
 This is possible because the code execution happens in a single thread.
 Moreover, you cannot rely on a large random number like a universally unique identifier (UUID), because transactions have to be verifiable in the future.

-You need to keep such a counter in storage between transactions.
+You will need to keep such a counter in storage between transactions.
 Instead of a single counter, you can keep a unique object at a singular location.
 Then you can easily add to the counter as needed.
 Designate `idValue` the counter.

 You can rely on Starport's assistance: